smalik21/news-hub/README.md

 # NewsHub

 Welcome to NewsHub, a web application that provides you with the latest news headlines and articles based on your preferences.
+You can check the live preview here: https://dapper-semolina-c48b00.netlify.app/

 ## Features